 - Other whole grains – such as barley

-- Nut and Seed Butters – Make sure that nuts and maybe some salt are the only ingredients listed in the ingredient list.
-Peanut butter, almond butter, cashew butter and even hazelnut butter are great choices as long as there is no sugar added.
+- Nut and Seed Butter – Make sure that nuts and maybe some salt are the only ingredients listed in the ingredient list.
+Peanut butter, almond butter, cashew butter, and even hazelnut butter are great choices as long as there is no sugar added.

 - Seeds – Quinoa is a seed and it’s wonderful stuff.
 I use it a lot.
 Sunflower seeds, sesame seeds, chia seeds, or flaxseed are all good choices.

 - Ketchup – It’s virtually impossible to find a clean ketchup.
 So you may want to make clean eating ketchup at home.

 - Mustard – It’s getting harder and harder to find mustard without added sugar.
 OrganicVille puts out tasty yellow mustard without added sugar.
 But if you can’t find regular yellow mustard that is clean, opt for mustard like Dijon or other varieties.
 It’s much easier to find clean versions of those.

 - Honey – The healthiest honey you can purchase is Manuka honey.
 I highly recommend it if it’s within your budget.
 Get it on Amazon here. (affiliate link)

 - Pure Maple Syrup – Not the bottled syrups you get in the breakfast cereal aisle.
 The real stuff.
 The best kind you can get is from Quebec, Canada.
 Get it on Amazon here. (affiliate link)